mtjon/introduction-to-dsh/intro.md

 <!--v-->
 # Why is the DSH awesome?
+What is it?
+What does it do better than others?
+What are the key aspects?
 <!-- .slide: class="nobullets" -->
 - Data platform <!-- .element: class="fragment" data-fragment-index="1" -->
 - Data (as events) <!-- .element: class="fragment" data-fragment-index="2" -->